-Stef is mainly interested in how growing discontents about tradition and modern institutions, already acknowledged by classical sociologists like Weber, Durkheim and Marx, actually motivate cultural change in the West.
-In February 2004 he defended his PhD-thesis on the appeal of non-institutional forms of spirituality in an alleged secular, rationalized and ‘disenchanted’ modern world and he wrote numerous articles and three books on this subject.
-Many of these are published with Dick Houtman (Erasmus University).
-With Peter Pels, Dick Houtman, Ineke Noomen and Dorien Zandbergen, he furthermore collaborated in the NWO-funded research project Cyberspace Salvations: Computer Technology, Simulation, and Modern Gnosis.
-This research project lead to various publications on new media culture over the last years – particularly on the social, cultural and religious significance of online computer games like World of Warcraft.
+Stef Aupers (1969) is professor 'media culture' at the Institute for Media Studies at the University of Leuven in Belgium.
+Most of his work deals with post-tradtional forms of religion, spirituality and conspiracy culture and, particularly, the way such beliefs are mediatized.
+With Peter Pels, Dick Houtman, Ineke Noomen and Dorien Zandbergen, he collaborated in the NWO-funded research project Cyberspace Salvations: Computer Technology, Simulation, and Modern Gnosis.
+This research project (2004-2007), focussing on the elective affinity between ICT and religion, lead to various publications on the social, cultural and religious significance of online computer games like World of Warcraft.
 Since September 2011, he is involved in another NWO-funded research project titled Conspiracy Culture in the Netherlands: Modernity and Its Cultural Discontents together with Peter Achterberg, Dick Houtman and Jaron Harambam.